medizininformatik-initiative/clinical-resource-transfer-definition-language/README.md

 ## Example

-Here is a example of a DEQ JSON:
+Here is a example of a CRTDL JSON:

 ```json
 {